-Strong schools require strong leadership throughout.
+Strong schools require strong leadership.
 At the Klingenstein Center, we dedicate ourselves to improving the quality of independent and international schools by developing and strengthening the leadership skills of teachers and administrators at every stage of their careers.
 Carefully structured programs provide enhanced learning that hones skills and philosophical approaches to leading and learning for teacher-leaders, mid-career administrators and heads of schools.

 Welcome to the Klingenstein Center at Columbia University’s Teachers College where we learn and work at the intersection of education, equity, and change leadership.